-58. In the first place, supply remains rigid and the factor cost of production tends to gain momentum.
-The harnessing of Siberia's resources appears to be especially beset by growing extraction costs and sharp increases in infrastructure expenditure, while the marginal productivity of capital is tending to fall, certain shortages, particularly in agriculture, have appeared recently (especially as regards grain) or are foreseeable (meat, because of the large-scale slaughtering currently in progress to cut down on the use of grain for animal feed).
+- 57. The underlying causes of inflation are also to gain strength over the next years for the following reasons. - 58.
+In the first place, supply remains rigid and the factor cost of production tends to gain momentum.
+The harnessing of Siberia's resources appears to be especially beset by growing extraction costs and sharp increases in infrastructure expenditure, while the marginal productivity of capital is tending to fall, certain shortages, particularly in agriculture, have appeared recently (especially as regards grain) or are foreseeable (meat, because of the large-scale slaughtering currently in progress to cut down on the use of grain for animal feed). - 59.
+In addition, demand seems to be rising more strongly than hitherto: Pressure on the available basic resources (raw materials and energy) is rising as a consequence of demand both at home and in the COMECON countries: The Soviet Union is no longer meeting almost all the oil needs of its allies as in the past and it is believed that the latter's imports from the OPEC countries will rise fourfold in volume between now and

-In addition, demand seems to be rising more strongly 59.
-Pressure on the available basic resources (raw than hitherto: materials and energy) is rising as a consequence of demand both at home and in the COMECON countries: The Soviet Union is no longer meeting almost all the oil needs of its allies as in the past and it is believed that the latter's imports from the OPEC countries will rise fourfold in volume between now and 1980; at the final demand stage the continuing increase in the wage The Soviet consumer having bill is boosting purchasing power. developed more sophisticated tastes, the gap between purchasing power and potential demand might increase and reinforce the inflationary pressures in the coming years.
+1980; at the final demand stage the continuing increase in the wage bill is boosting purchasing power.
+The Soviet consumer having developed more sophisticated tastes, the gap between purchasing power and potential demand might increase and reinforce the inflationary pressures in the coming years.

-PART II: THE OTHER EAST EUROPEAN COUNTRIES
+PART II: THE EAST EUROPEAN COUNTRIES